 Teleconverters, or extenders as they are sometimes known, are a vital part of my wildlife photography workflow, as I have explained before.
 Although I used Canon ones for many years, my switch to Sony meant that I also had to buy new teleconverters.
 While I use a 1.4x teleconverter far more often than I use a 2x, I was curious about the performance of this accessory.
 I had read some good things, and even at the $550 price point, I was willing to take a gamble and give it a try.
 A full review will come, but for now, I thought I would post some hands-on photos so you can get a sense of its size and design.

-If you aren’t sure about whether or not you should buy a teleconverter, or how best to use the one you already have, make sure you read my guide: The Ultimate Guide to Teleconverters.
+If you aren’t sure whether or not you should buy a teleconverter or how best to use the one you already have, make sure you read my guide: The Ultimate Guide to Teleconverters.

 Due to the protruding part of the teleconverter, this is an accessory that can only be used on specific lenses that do not have a rear lens element too close to the lens mount.
 At the time of writing, the list of compatible lenses is as follows:

 - Sony 70-200mm f/2.8 GM II

 - Sony 100-400mm f/4-5.6 GM